Canon G16 vs Panasonic LX100

 |Panasonic LX100 II« »||Y||stereo||mono||-||-||micro||2.0||Y||-||Y||Panasonic LX100 II|

 Both the G16 and the LX100 are recent models that are part of the current product line-up.
 The G16 replaced the earlier Canon G15, while the LX100 does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon G16 vs Panasonic LX100

-So what is the bottom line?
-Which of the two cameras – the Canon G16 or the Panasonic LX100 – has the upper hand?
+So what conclusions can be drawn?
+Is the Canon G16 better than the Panasonic LX100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.